Chicago restaurateur joins mission to feed America’s hungry

 “We all need to help each other,” Mallick says.
 “That’s the best way to get through a crisis.”

-His restaurant, ROOH, is one of more than 2,400 eateries, from New York City to Oakland, California, working with the non-profit World Central Kitchen to provide meals to the hungry.
-Traditionally, the organization has paid restaurants $10 a meal to feed people affected by natural disasters, such as Hurricane Maria, which devastated Puerto Rico in 2017.
+His restaurant, ROOH Chicago, is one of more than 2,400 eateries, from New York City to Oakland, California, working with the non-profit World Central Kitchen to provide meals to the hungry.
+Traditionally, the organization has set up kitchens to feed people affected by natural disasters, such as Hurricane Maria, which devastated Puerto Rico in 2017.

-Now the organization is focused on this current crisis, as are many other entities that help feed the hungry.
-They include food banks and other non-profits, as well as the U.S. Department of Agriculture, which is buying produce, meat and dairy products from farmers for its growing food box program.
+Now the organization is focused on this current and enduring crisis and is paying restaurants $10 for every meal they provide to those in need.
+It is part of a larger effort bolstered by food banks and other non-profits, as well as the U.S. Department of Agriculture, which is buying produce, meat and dairy products from farmers for its growing food box program.
 Many U.S. children also have been receiving meals provided by a large network of public and private sources at school pickup sites.

 World Central Kitchen is among those that provide meals to schoolchildren.
 But its leaders are worried about their ability to sustain the effort in an extended crisis.